Avionworx/Gna.Iata.Js/README.md

 About:
 -------
-This repository demonstrates use of C# IATA SSIM Parsing Writing Library [Gna.Iata](https://www.nuget.org/packages/Gna.Iata) in regular JavaScript website (as wasm module).
-The implementation does use Web Workers to not block the main UI thread when working with SSIM file.
+This repository demonstrates use of C# IATA SSIM Parsing Writing Library [Gna.Iata](https://www.nuget.org/packages/Gna.Iata) in regular vanilla javaScript website (as WASM module).
+The implementation does use web workers to not block the main UI thread when working with SSIM file.

 Working demo:
 -------------